butttcoin/ButtCoinV2/source/other/REAPER/readme.md

 - ReapTransfer
 - SowTransfer

-The transfer functions are selected either by the Transfers function.
+The transfer functions are selected by the Transfers function.

 ### NormalTransfer contract
 This is a contract which has the usual transfer function, just like any other ERC20 token.
 The internal functions are helping the sanity check deciding whether the transfer protocol is proper or not.